Actindo-AG/Documentation/Magento2/Integration/01_ManageMagento2Connection.md

     + Enable the *Create an invoice in Magento for orders that are fully paid* toggle to create invoices in Magento 2 for fully paid orders and ensure the correct processing of vouchers.

-    + Enable the *Notify customer about the invoice* toggle to notify customers when an invoiced is generated.
+    + Enable the *Notify customer about the invoice* toggle to notify customers when an invoice is generated.
 This toggle is only unlocked if the *Create an invoice in Magento for orders that are fully paid* toggle is enabled.

 8. Click the *Tax classes* menu entry in the left side bar.
     All tax classes available in the *Actindo Core1 Platform* are displayed on the right side.